harrly14/basic-sudoku-solver/DevLog.md

 - learned stringstream and array and fstream libraries more
 - learned how to print arrays
-- improved data manipulation skills the code:
+- improved data manipulation skills
+- screwed up my git connection a bunch, but eventually corrected it the code:
 - open file, go through lines to selected puzzle
 - grab appropriate numbers